FujiNetWIFI/servers/README.md

     80x192 16 grey shade `GRAPHICS 9`), and make it available via HTTP for an Atari with a #FujiNet and its `N:` device.

+- "cherrysrv" - A simple chat server with a single room that works over TCP.

 - "fujinet-game-server" - The beginnings of a multi-player game server that works over UDP.

 - "networds" - A server for a two-player word game played via mostly-RESTful HTTP requests.

-- "5cardstud" - Multiplayer Poker Server and Clients for various platforms
+- "5cardstud" - A Multi-player/Multi-Platform Poker Server and Clients that impliment 5 Card Stud poker game.
+This is very much a work in progress.
+  - Clients
+    - "client/pc/python" - PC client, written in Python.
--
+  - Servers
+    - "dummy-server/pc/Python" - Json server written in Python, serves random hands for client testing.
+    - "server/mock-server" - Json Api server written in Go, emulates much of the game server logic, including player bots to assist in writing/testing persisted play over multiple games on a single client.